blacksky-algorithms/SAFEskies/utils/roles-managment-documentation.md

 ## Overview

-This document provides a comprehensive overview of the role management system implemented in the application.
-It outlines the purpose, behavior, implementation details, test coverage, and potential future improvements for managing roles within feeds.
-The system uses a feed-centric permission model to determine and manage user roles such as `admin`, `mod`, and `user` at a granular level.
+This document provides a comprehensive overview of the updated role management system implemented in the application.
+It explains the purpose, behavior, implementation details, and test coverage for managing roles within feeds.
+The system is feed-centric and assigns roles such as `admin`, `mod`, and `user` to users at a granular level, while ensuring scalability, validation, and robust error handling.

 ---